 Pursuant to Section 2744.081 of the Ohio Revised Code, the plan provides property, liability, errors and omissions, law enforcement, automobile, excess liability, crime, surety and bond, inland marine and other coverages to its members sold through fourteen appointed independent agents in the State of Ohio.

-These coverage programs, referred to as Ohio Plan Risk management ("OPRM"), are developed specific to each member's risk management needs and the related premiums for coverage are determined through the application of uniform underwriting criteria addressing the member's exposure to loss, except OPRM retains 40% (17.5% through October 31, 2010 and 15% through October 31, 2009) of the premium and losses on the first \$250,000 casualty treaty and 10% of the first \$1,000,000 property treaty.
+OPRM coverage programs are developed specific to each member's risk management needs and the related premiums for coverage are determined through the application of uniform underwriting criteria addressing the member's exposure to loss, except OPRM retains 41.5% (effective November 1, 2011) of the premium and losses on the first \$250,000 casualty treaty and 10% of the first \$1,000,000 property treaty.
+Effective November 1, 2012 the plan increased its retention to 50% of the first \$250,000 casualty treaty.
+The Plan's property retention remained unchanged from prior years.
+This change was made to balance the reinsurance market conditions.
 Members are only responsible for their self-retention (deductible) amounts, which vary from member to member.
-OPRM had 761 and 725 members as of December 31, 2010 and 2009, respectively.
-The City participates in this coverage.
+OPRM had 767 and 765 members as of December 31, 2012 and 2011 respectively.